mouldimus/notes/HTML_Concepts.md

 ## Nested Tags
 [Jump Back](#contents)

-Since there is often a need to format content within other tags, the tags can be "nested”, meaning one tag can include other tags.
+Since there is often a need to format content within other tags, the tags can be "nested", meaning one tag can include other tags.

-Here’s an example of HTML where tags are nested within other tags:
+Here's an example of HTML where tags are nested within other tags:

 ```html
 <!DOCTYPE html>